North Bungunya, Queensland: Geography

+The Meandarra - Talwood Road forms part of the south-east boundary of the locality.

 The land use is a mix of grazing on native vegetation and crop growing.
-The northern part of the locality is mostly grazing and the crop growing is mostly in the south of the locality.
+The northern part of the locality mainly grazes, and crop growing is mostly done in the south of the locality.

 History

 The locality was officially named and bounded on 26 November 1999.